Trustworthy-Information-Access/A-Comparative-Study-of-Specialized-LLMs-as-Dense-Retrievers/README.md

 ```
 sh SFT/tevatron-main/src/Qwen2.5-7b-instruct.sh
 ```
-All the checkpoints of the trained LLM-based dense retrievers on MS MARCO are released on [Specialized_LLMs_as_Dense_Retrievers](https://huggingface.co/hengranZhang/Specialized_LLMs_as_Dense_Retrievers).
+All the checkpoints of the trained specialized LLM-based dense retrievers on MS MARCO are released on [Specialized_LLMs_as_Dense_Retrievers](https://huggingface.co/hengranZhang/Specialized_LLMs_as_Dense_Retrievers).